jxmot/ESP8266-RCWL0516/README.md

 </p>

 So you might be wondering "*why the NTE3042?*".
 Well I happened to be in a local electronics store and it was the *only* opto-coupler they had in stock.
 And I didn't want to wait for an online order to be delivered, and at about $2 each I figured "why not?".
 And I was lucky that day, the part worked perfectly for this project.

+I recommend that you use at least 12 to 18 inches of wire to connect the sensor to the bread board.
+And keep it separated from the NodeMCU.
+I've read that the radio frequency used by the sensor (*in the gigahertz range*) conflicts with the 2.4Ghz signal used by the WiFi on the NodeMCU board.

 ### RCWL0516 Details